 The design of this system allows for the modular addition of services utilizing the storage.
 The first such service, SCS Nextcloud, provides a DropBox-like functionality across all popular client platforms.
 We will give details of a high-availablity implementation of Nextcloud built using haproxy and containers.

 Doug Moen will tell us about Curv, a 3D modelling language he is developing for making art using mathematics.
-He writes:
+Jonathan Fritz will tell us about his work on Mattermost, an open-source alternative to Slack.

 Curv is an open source 3D solid modelling language, oriented towards 3D printing, procedurally generated art, and mathematical visualization.
 It's a pure functional language where geometric shapes are first class values, and are constructed by transforming and combining simpler shapes using an unusually rich collection of operators.